Store

 A Beginner's View of our Electric Universe

 Tom Findlay’s book is a remarkable contribution from a newcomer to the Electric Universe.
 He shows the impact that this new and simpler way of seeing the universe can have on a practical man with a keen interest in astronomy.
 “A Beginner’s View” is easy to read and copiously illustrated.
-Tom makes a heartfelt plea for individuals to participate in science once more; to use their intuition and common-sense to question the science fiction headlines and gross expenditure on massive projects.
-After all, history shows most great breakthroughs are made by individuals, most of them outsiders. —Wal Thornhill
+Tom makes a heartfelt plea for individuals to participate in science once more; to use their intuition and common sense to question the science fiction headlines and gross expenditure on massive projects.
+After all, history shows most great breakthroughs are made by individuals, most of them outsiders. —the late Wal Thornhill

 Print Friendly, PDF & Email